FHICT-Owen/CTF-U13/Hardware sketches/Important_software_features.md

 # Software features
 This document summarizes the most important features that I had to use to get the hardware prototype to the current functional level.
 Each of the sections below summarizes one technology, explaining why I had to use this technology in order to achieve my goals for the hardware.
+The final uses of the software features can be seen within the [main.cpp](https://github.com/FHICT-Owen/CTF-U13/blob/production/Hardware%20sketches/TTGO%20T-DISPLAY/src/main.cpp) file within the GitHub repository.

 ## LED Strip
 After having developed the scaled down version of the capture point we still wanted to use some kind of accent light in order to indicate to the players to which team the capture point in question belongs.
 Victor brought along a WS2812B led strip in order to achieve this.
 From doing a quick search online there were 2 main libraries in use by people online and those were the FastLED library and the Adafruit NeoPixel library.